• It's been a year since we found out how much BEAD money each state will get

 "Delays are simply part of the game and can be quite painful as we have seen with the Rip and Replace program taking years beyond plan and initial expectations," Lee told Fierce.

-Indeed, getting Volume 2 greenlit allows states to request up to 20% of their allocated BEAD money and begin selecting award subgrantees.
+Indeed, getting Volume 2 greenlit allows states to request 20% or more of their allocated BEAD money and begin selecting award subgrantees.
 That is, the broadband providers who will build the BEAD-funded networks.

 Once states get their Volume 2 approved, they have 365 days to select projects and submit a final list to NTIA for review.